 Ten years later, it is evident that The Big Move was the springboard for a historic investment of more than \$30 billion.
 This investment is improving and expanding all rapid transit throughout the GTHA.
 Perhaps most notably, it is funding the transformation of GO Transit from a commuter-focused service into a two-way, all-day service, with 15-minute service on many parts of the network.
-The introduction of half-hour service on the Lakeshore line in 2013 was the largest service expansion in GO Transit's history, and two-way all-day service has already been introduced on the Barrie, Kitchener and Stouffville lines.
+The introduction of half-hour service expansion in GO Transit's history, and two-way all-day service has already been introduced on the Barrie, Kitchener and Stouffville lines.